-How to Write a Japanese Invoice (請求書 Guide)
+How to Write a Japanese Invoice (請求書)

 Understanding Japanese Invoices